MatPont/MarioBros-MachineLearning/mario-ai-master/README.md

 ## Configure MarioAI Benchmark

-You can configure the mario environment in `src/main/java/ch/idsia/scenarios/Main.java`.
+You can configure the mario environment in the Main class of [`src/main/java/ch/idsia/scenarios`](https://github.com/MatPont/MarioBros-MachineLearning/tree/master/mario-ai-master/src/main/java/ch/idsia/scenarios).
 The variable marioAIOptions enable you to custom the environment.

 ## Configure Agents